tobyhodges/fair-research-software/episodes/07-code-structure.md

 We are going to carry on improving our code following these principles:

 - Each function should have a single, clear responsibility.
 This makes functions easier to understand, test, and reuse.
-- Functions should accept parameters to allow flexibility and reusability in different contexts; avoid hard-coding values inside functions/code (e.g. data files to read from/write to); instead, pass them as arguments.
-- Split complex tasks into smaller, simpler functions that can be composed; each function should handle a distinct part of a larger task.
 - Write functions that can be easily combined or reused with other functions to build more complex functionality.
+- Functions should accept parameters to allow flexibility and reusability in different contexts; avoid hard-coding values inside functions/code (e.g. data files to read from/write to) and pass them as arguments instead.

-Bearing in mind the above principles, we can further simplify our code by extracting the code to process, analyse our data and plot a graph into a separate function `plot_cumulative_time_in_space`, and then further break down the code to convert the data column containing spacewalk durations as text into numbers which we can perform arithmetic operations over, and add that numerical data as a new column in our dataset.
+Bearing in mind the above principles, we can further simplify our code by extracting the code to process, analyse our data and plot a graph into a separate function `plot_cumulative_time_in_space`.
+We can further extract (into 2 separate functions) the code to convert the spacewalk duration text into numbers for calculations and add this numerical data as a new column in our dataset.

 The main part of our code then becomes much simpler and more readable, only containing the invocation of the following three functions: